mysterycodesociety/git-knock-knock/README.md

   `cd git-knock-knock`

 1. Create and checkout a branch.
-(Instead of `myBranch`, give your branch a name you will remember.)
+(Instead of `my-branch`, give your branch a name you will remember.)

-  `git checkout -b myBranch`
+  `git checkout -b my-branch`

 1. Make a change and save it.